denzp/rust-inline-cuda-tutorial/chapter-1/README.md

 4. Create `driver::Module` instance with PTX assembly.
 5. Create `driver::Function` instance with the kernel name (your `pub extern "ptx-kernel"` function from device code crate).

 We are going to provide the assembly for `driver::Module` with a help of macro: `include_str!("path/to/assembly.ptx")`.
 That will store PTX at compile-time and we should not care about shipping the assembly with executable.
+The path to assembly will be provided by environment variable `KERNEL_PTX_PATH` from our `build.rs`.

 For easier understanding of the example, we will keep CUDA stuff as statics.
 It's not a production-grade approach, but enough for our small demonstration application.